kelsieflynn/checkChannelsList.sh/readme.md

 for digit in $(echo {0..9}{0..9}.{0..9}{0..9});do echo $digit;done>>channels.txt
 ```

-*In reality, in US most channels will be found on RF2-51 and likely only use the first 9 virtual channel slots.
+*In reality, in US most ATSC channels will be found on RF2-51 and likely only use the first 9 virtual channel slots.
 So you could narrow it down to a range of:

 2.1--->51.9 and probably find most avail.
 Start with below and then trim off leading zeros/ones.
 ```